 \subsection{A finely stratified experiment with multiple outcomes}

 There are $I$ independent strata, the $i$th of which contains $n_i\geq 2$ individuals.
 Individual $j$ in stratum $i$ has a $P$-dimensional vector of observed covariates $x_{ij}$, along with an unobserved covariate $u_{ij}$, $0\leq u_{ij}\leq 1$.
-The strata are formed such that $x_{ij}\approx x_{ij'}$ for any two individuals $j\neq j'$ in stratum $i$; however, $u_{ij}$ are unobserved, it is likely that $u_{ij}\neq u_{ij'}$.
+The strata are formed such that $x_{ij}\approx x_{ij'}$ for any two individuals $j\neq j'$ in stratum $i$.
 We take $Z_{ij}$ as the indicator of treatment for the $j$th individual in stratum $i$, such that $Z_{ij}=1$ if assigned to treatment and $Z_{ij}=0$ otherwise.
 Each strata contains one treated individual and $n_i-1$ controls such that $\sum_{j=1}^{n_i}Z_{ij} = 1$ $(i=1,...,I)$.
-See \citet{fog18mit} for more on this particular class of stratified experiments, therein referred to as finely stratified experiments.
+See \citet{fog18mit} for more on this particular class of stratified experiments, referred to as finely stratified experiments.
 Forthcoming developments readily extend to full-matched observational studies; see \citet[Ex.
 4.12]{R02} for details.

 Each individual has two vectors of potential outcomes of length $K$: the responses for each outcome variable under control $r_{Cij} = (r_{Cij1},...,r_{CijK})^T$, and the responses under treatment $r_{Tij} = (r_{Tij1},...,r_{TijK})^T$.
 The $K$-dimensional vector of treatment effects $\tau_{ij} = r_{Tij} - r_{Cij}$ is not observed; instead, we observe the vector $\vect{R}_{ij} = Z_{ij}\vect{r}_{Tij} + (1 - Z_{ij})\vect{r}_{Cij}$.
 Let $Z = (Z_{11},...,Z_{In_{I}})^T$ be the lexicographically ordered vector of treatment assignments of length $N$, and let the analogous hold for $u$ along with $r_{Ck}, r_{Tk}$ and $R_k$ for $k=1,...,K$.
 The $N\times K$ matrix with lexicographically ordered rows containing $R_{ij}^T$ is $R$.